wwt/git-foundations/README.md

 ### Overview

 Git is a distributed source control management (SCM) tool.
-This walkthough is a series of practical, hands-on exercises to familiarize you with the use of Git and assumes you have a basic understanding Git use cases, terminology, and file areas (working, staging, & HEAD).
+This walkthough is a series of practical, hands-on exercises to familiarize you with the use of Git and assumes you have a basic understanding of Git use cases, terminology, and file areas (working, staging, & HEAD).

 ------